New geometric aspects of Moser-Trudinger inequalities on Riemannian manifolds: the non-compact case: Introduction

 The Moser-Trudinger inequality, as the borderline case of Sobolev inequalities, plays a crucial role in the theory of geometric functional analysis and its applications in the study of quasilinear elliptic problems on the Sobolev space $W^{1,n}$ defined on $n-$dimensional geometric objects, $n\geq 2$.

-In the present paper we investigate the influence of geometry of complete non-compact Riemannian manifolds to the validity, sharpness and other aspects of Moser-Tru\-dinger inequalities.
-Roughly speaking, we shall \begin{itemize} \item characterize the validity of Moser-Trudinger inequalities on complete non-compact Riemannian manifolds with Ricci curvature bounded from below in terms of the volume growth of geodesic balls (no assumption on the injectivity radius is required); \item provide sharp Moser-Trudinger inequalities on Hadamard manifolds (complete, simply connected Riemannian manifolds with non-positive sectional curvature) whenever the Cartan-Hadamard conjecture holds (e.g., in dimensions 2, 3 and 4); \item guarantee the existence of a non-zero isometry-invariant solution for a quasilinear elliptic problem on $n-$di\-men\-sional homogeneous Hadamard manifolds which involves the $n-$Laplace-Beltrami operator and a term with critical growth. \end{itemize} First of all, in \S \ref{sect1.1} we recall some well known features of the Moser-Trudinger inequality which will be used in the sequel.
-Then, in \S \ref{sect1.2} we state and comment our main theoretical results, while in \S \ref{sect1.3} we present an application on homogeneous Hadamard manifolds.
+In the present paper we investigate the influence of geometry of complete non-compact Riemannian manifolds to the validity, sharpness and further aspects of Moser-Tru\-dinger inequalities.
+Roughly speaking, we shall \begin{itemize} \item characterize the validity of Moser-Trudinger inequalities on complete non-compact Riemannian manifolds with Ricci curvature bounded from below in terms of the volume growth of geodesic balls (no assumption on the injectivity radius is required); \item provide sharp consequences both on non-negatively and non-positively curved Riemannian manifolds; \item guarantee the existence of a non-zero isometry-invariant solution for a quasilinear elliptic problem on $n-$di\-men\-sional homogeneous Hadamard manifolds which involves the $n-$Laplace-Beltrami operator and a term with critical growth. \end{itemize} Before to state our results we recall some features of the Moser-Trudinger inequality which will be used in the sequel.